aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 Multiple package names separated by a space character can be specified.

-To change the version of the package that is installed, run the require command with the new version.

 The global remove uses the composer.json and composer.lock and vendor directory in the ~/.composer directory.

 > The remove command removes the package from composer.json and updates the composer.lock file based on changes in the composer.json file.
 It then removes the package from the vendor directory.